eslint/eslint/docs/src/integrate/nodejs-api.md

 console.log(suppressedMessages[0].suppressions); // [{ "kind": "directive", "justification": "Need to suppress" }]
 ```

-Linting message objects have a deprecated `source` property.
-This property **will be removed** from linting messages in an upcoming breaking release.
-If you depend on this property, you should now use the `SourceCode` instance provided by the linter.

 You can also get an instance of the `SourceCode` object used inside of `linter` by using the `getSourceCode()` method: